usingtechnology/common-hosted-form-service-techdocs/docs/Components/Form-Builder/BC-Government.md

 #### Submitter Options
   - Allow submitters to add input on the map: This allows for users to add features to the map.
-  - Marker Type: Currently the map component supports Markers, Circles, and Polygons.
+  - Marker Type: Currently the map component supports Markers, Circles, Polygons, and Lines.
   - Markers Per Submission: Select how many entries you would like the user to submit.
   - Enable Submitter "My Location" button: This button centers the map on the location provided by the user's browser.
   - Enable BC Address Autocomplete: This enables a textbox which allows the user to type an address and have similar addresses appear in a dropdown.
 The user can then select an option and have the map center on the selected location.
 This dropdown uses the same service as the aforementioned BC Address form component.